What are Foreign Exchange Reserves?

 The US Dollar and Foreign Exchange Reserves

-The US dollar is the de-facto global currency and is used for the majority of international transactions.
+The US dollar is the de-facto “global currency” and is used for the majority of international transactions.
 In fact, most international transactions use the US dollar even if the United States is not one of the transacting parties.
 In addition, most commodity markets (such as crude oil and gold) use the US dollar.

 One of the reasons the US dollar is viewed as a global currency is because the USA is home to well-developed financial markets and strong legal and political institutions.
 As a result, the US dollar is a relatively stable currency.
-It means that transacting parties don’t need to worry about the value of their payments fluctuating wildly.
+This means that transacting parties don’t need to worry about the value of their payments fluctuating wildly.

 In addition, holders of US government bonds don’t need to worry about the US government defaulting on interest payments on the bonds.
 The US dollar is also widely used for cross-border investments.
 Almost 58% of all international loans made by banks are made using the US currency.